alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

     ; ...
 ```

-Make sure to comment out the old debug code.

 If you assemble this code and run it, it will spit out a bunch of garbage
 to your terminal and may mess up the formatting.
 You can fix your terminal
 by pressing `Ctrl-C` and then typing `reset`.
 The reason that this output
 is garbage is that the program is printing the raw integers to `stdout`;
-it is *not printing in ASCII*.
-Your terminal attempts to print these bytes,
+it is not printing *ASCII encoded characters*.
+Your terminal attempts
-but they just translate to weird symbols.
+to print these bytes, but they just translate to weird symbols.

 To check that the output is correct, pipe the program output to a file
 and then examine the hexdump as so: